Egon Jüttner

-Egon Jüttner (born 20 May 1942 in Gurschdorf) is a German educationalist and social scientist, university lecturer and former politician (CDU).
+Egon Jüttner (born 20 May 1942) is a German educationalist and social scientist, university lecturer and former politician (CDU).
 He was a member of the German Bundestag for almost 20 years in total and worked in the Mannheim city council for roughly 40 years.

 Life, education and career

 Jüttner was born in Gurschdorf in the Sudetenland (now Skorošice in the Czech Republic).
 After being expelled, he attended primary school in Sulzdorf an der Lederhecke in Lower Franconia from 1948 to 1952.
 Jüttner graduated from high school in Bad Königshofen in 1961 and then studied English, Romance languages and literature, phonetics and education at Saarland University in Saarbrücken and the Free University of Berlin.
 In 1964, he passed the interpreting exam for Swedish.
 From 1964 to 1965, he was a lecturer in Swedish at the Institute of German Studies at Saarbrücken University.
 From 1965 to 1968, he was a research fellow at the Max Planck Institute for Educational Research in Berlin and a consultant for Sweden.
 Jüttner gained his doctorate in 1969 with his thesis "Der Kampf um die schwedische Schulreform" (The Struggle for Swedish School Reform) before working as a lecturer, research assistant, academic counsellor and senior academic counsellor at various universities in Heidelberg, Mainz, Worms and Mannheim from 1969 to 1976.
-From 1976 to 2007, Jüttner was a professor at the University of the Federal Armed Forces in Munich in the Department of Pedagogical Propaedeutics.
+From 1976 to 2007, Jüttner was a professor at the University of the Bundeswehr Munich in the Department of Pedagogical Propaedeutics.